Data Frames - Part 2

 (100, 7)

-Now we can try to calculate the correlation matrix for the first five columns of this data array.
-If we do it directly to the array, we get an AttributeError: ‘float’ object has no attribute ‘shape’.
+Next, we can try to calculate the correlation matrix for the first five columns of this data array.
+If we do this directly to the array, we get an AttributeError: ‘float’ object has no attribute ‘shape’.

-This is mended by converting the array to floating point before using the corrcoef function.
-For this we use astype(float):
+This is amended by converting the array to a floating point prior to using the corrcoef function.
+For this, we can convert the data type using the method astype(float):

 PYTHON